LA Metro - Transportation Communication Network

 Digital Signs

-The Metro TCN project would incorporate digital display signs, up to two per structure, that would provide real-time traffic and transit information, display Metro service alerts, public emergency messaging, and permit off-site advertising.
-Revenue from off-site advertising would support local transportation projects in the City.
+The Metro TCN Ordinances allow Metro to erect 71 digital display signs on their properties that are adjacent to certain freeways and major streets.
+The Metro TCN digital display signs will provide real-time traffic and transit information, display Metro service alerts and public emergency messaging, and permit off-site advertising.
+The revenue generated from off-site advertising will support local transportation projects in the City.

 Contact Information